CiscoDevNet/NX-SDK/description.md

  - <a href="https://github.com/CiscoDevNet/NX-SDK/tree/master/Makefile">Makefile</a>: <p align="justify"> To build your C++ custom Applications using NX-SDK and to dynamically link to the right NX-SDK library so that when the C++ App is run inside the Nexus switch it can gain access to NXOS Infrastructure.
       Add your C++ custom Application to the Makefile just like Sample example C++ applications.
       Refer to Makefile for further instructions.
-Nothing needs to be done for Python custom Apps using NX-SDK.</p>
+Nothing needs to be done for Python custom Apps using NX-SDK.
+      Refer to <a href="https://github.com/CiscoDevNet/NX-SDK#2-building-custom-applications">Building Custom applications</a> section         for more details.</p>

 ## Custom Application Development Flow
 ![myimage-alt-tag]()